mozilla-services/docs/source/server-devguide/working.rst

 your code is used in.
 If it happens, an email is sent at :term:`services-builds`.

-You need in that case to fix immediatly the problem, and if you can't do it immediatly, to revert all your changes.
+In that case you need to fix the problem immediately, and if you can't do it immediately, you need to revert all your changes.